2019 English Channel Piper PA-46 crash: Aircraft

 The aircraft involved was a Piper PA-46 Malibu, a six-seat type equipped with a single piston engine, registered in the United States as N264DB, serial number 46-8408037.
 The aircraft was manufactured in 1984.
 The Certificate of Registration had been issued on 11 September 2015.
+The aircraft's last annual inspection had been conducted 11 flying hours before the accident.
+The aircraft did not carry and was not required to carry a carbon monoxide detector.
+It carried a valid registration and a valid airworthiness certificate, but was being operated under US Federal Aviation Regulations Part 91, which allowed only private flights and not air charter.

-Ibbotson and Sala had expressed misgivings about the aircraft they were using.
+Ibbotson and Sala had expressed misgivings about the aircraft.
 In a telephone conversation after landing at Nantes, Ibbotson described it as "dodgy" and recounted how he had heard a bang while they were mid-channel.
 In a WhatsApp audio message sent just before takeoff on the return flight, Sala said "I am now on board a plane that seems like it is falling to pieces...
 If you do not have any more news in an hour and a half, I don't know if they need to send someone to find me.
 I am getting scared!"
 Cardiff City had offered Sala a commercial flight from Paris, but he said that he had made alternative arrangements and would be training with his new teammates on the morning after the flight.

-The aircraft was registered to a trustee, the Southern Aircraft Consultancy in Bungay, Suffolk, United Kingdom.
+N264DB was registered to a trustee, the Southern Aircraft Consultancy in Bungay, Suffolk, United Kingdom.
+Henderson managed operations of the aircraft on their behalf.
+Six months earlier, the owners had told Henderson not to let Ibbotson fly it because he committed airspace violations when he flew it previously.